Larsa Pippen Rocks A Skintight Pink Pant Set While Instagram Goes Crazy About Her Feet

 Perky Larsa Pippen seems to like the color pink.
-In fact, she rocked an appealing pink number on September 5, according to The Inquisitr.
-Then, just three days later, she was in the pink again.
+In fact, she rocked an appealing pink number on Sept.
+5, according to The Inquisitr.
+Then, just three days later, she was in the came color again.

 Like she did last week, Larsa shared her fresh look with her 1.8 million Instagram followers.
-This time, though, she posed atop a kitchen island while holding a glass of wine and while putting her perfect pink manicure in evidence as she did so.
-As for the reality star’s feet, they were firmly planted in a pair of barely-there stilettos held on by extra-wide, see-through plastic straps.
+This time, though, she posed atop a kitchen island while holding a glass of wine, putting her perfect pink manicure on display as she did so.
+She paired the outfit with a pair of barely-there stilettos that were held on by extra-wide, see-through plastic straps.

-Like she did last week, this highly engaging personality wore her luscious locks down.
-Her long hair, parted down the middle, took on a honey blond color in a hairstyle that was slightly wavy.
-A hunk of strands luxuriously hitting below Larsa’s ample bosom.
+The former Housewife wore her luscious locks down, with her hair draped over her shoulder that was farthest from the camera.
+Her long hair, parted down the middle, was set in loose waves and seemed to take on a honey blond color.

 In the snap, her face looked fresh, with nude lips and groomed, dark brown eyebrows.
 She rocked the perfect amount of bronzer and the ideal amount of black eyeliner to cause her dark eyes to pop.